To ensure the continuation of the gravity field measurements, the Grace Follow-On (GRACE-FO) mission is under development in a US–German cooperation.

 The instrument consists of a frequency stabilized laser, a triple mirror assembly (retroreflector), an optical bench and an electronics board to evaluate the interference signal.

-The main tasks for SpaceTech are
+Main tasks for SpaceTech

-- Industrial responsibility for german LRI contribution
+- Industrial responsibility for German LRI contribution

 - Development of the triple mirror assembly, a light weight retroreflector providing the beam routing with 600 mm beam offset and 50 µrad coalignment accuracy